The roughness exponent and its model-free estimation: Model-free estimation of the roughness exponent

 One therefore sees that the objective functions in \eqref{eq_def_seqloc} and \eqref{eq_def_terloc} are strictly convex in $\phi$, and so minimizers can be computed as the unique zeros of the corresponding derivatives.
-Differentiating the objective function in \eqref{eq_def_seqloc} and summing by parts gives
+Differentiating the objective function in \eqref{eq_def_seqloc} and summing by parts gives Setting this expression equal to zero yields the global minimizer $\phi^{s}_n$,